 The Q1 from Keychron has a 75% layout and is also gasket-mounted like the GMMK Pro.
 It has an all aluminum body that feels hefty and premium, and you can choose from several different color bodies while choosing your own switches, keycaps, and more.
 It also comes with a premium coiled cable, and you can customize it with VIA and QMK software.

 Type better with the best mechanical keyboards

 If you want some recommendations for mechanical keyboards, I've personally tried a few here.
 My first mechanical keyboard is the Keychron K2V2, and it's a great starting board if you want to get your toes wet, and it includes Bluetooth wireless connectivity.
-The Keychron K2V2 is comfortable to type with (though a wrist rest may be needed due to the case height), its compact layout gives me everything I need in a small footprint, and there is now a hot-swappable version, so you can change the switches if desired.
-Since it uses standard Cherry MX stems on the switches, you can customize the keycaps to anything that can fit on a Cherry MX stem.
+The Keychron K2V2 is comfortable to type with (though a wrist rest may be needed due to the case height), its compact layout gives me everything I need in a small footprint, and there is a hot-swappable version, so you can change out the switches if desired.
+Since it uses standard Cherry MX stems on the switches, you can customize the keycaps to anything that can fit on a traditional Cherry MX stem.

 For those who want a Keychron, but need a number pad, then the Keychron K4V2 is a great option — the 96% layout means you get a full number pad for data entry.
 Those who want a hybrid between a Magic Keyboard and a mechanical could try the Keychron K1V4, which comes in either tenkeyless (TKL) or full size.
 However, this one won't be hot-swappable, and you can't change the keycaps due to the low profile.